CMSgov/dpc-app/QuickStart.md

 BUILD
 ====
-Run the `make ci-app` command
+Run the `make ci-app` command.

 CONFIGURE
 ====
-- Run the `make start-app` command
+- Run the `make start-app` command.
 - Verify successful launch by running the command `curl -H "Accept: application/fhir+json" http://localhost:3002/v1/metadata`.
 You should view the server's response if all goes well.

 ### Edit the `docker-compose.yml` file

 #### Ports
-When running locally, you'll need to update the docker-compse.yml file by adding
+When running locally, you'll need to update the docker-compse.yml file by adding:
 ```yaml
 ports:
   - "5432:5432"